Jai3405/FinSense/README.md

 ---

 ##  Overview
-Q-Trader is a **state-of-the-art Deep Q-Network (DQN) reinforcement learning framework** for algorithmic stock trading.
+FinSense is a **state-of-the-art Deep Q-Network (DQN) reinforcement learning framework** for algorithmic stock trading.
 Designed for both academic research and real-world deployment, it supports **interday and intraday strategies**, multi-backend (Keras/TensorFlow & PyTorch), unified training/evaluation, brokerage simulation, and beautiful dashboarding.
 The agent learns adaptive, policy-based trading strategies that generalize across assets and market regimes.

 ---